grzegorz92/Spring-MVC-Demo/README.md

 # University of Science Web App

-Web app created with Spring MVC and Hibernate Frameworks.

-Web app of non-existing "University of Science".
+Web app, created with Spring MVC and Hibernate Frameworks, of non-existing "University of Science".
 User can choose one of the four different subpages:

 - About University - subpage where user can read history about university.
 Here request handling by Controller class is demonstrated.